Choiceugwuede/Beejan-Technologies-End-to-End-Pipeline-Design/README.md

 - Failure Handling: Logs to trace errors, notifications for failed pipelines of data quality checks (e.g sudden drop in volume, missing fields).

 ## Dataops Consideration
-To ensure Pipeline runs efficiently, production ready and with minial downtime, the following setup would be added:
+To ensure Pipeline runs efficiently, production ready and with minimal downtime, the following setup would be added:
 - CI /CD - Continous integration and Continous deployments
 - Versioning Control - so changes in schema or code don't break.
 - Security controls